Table of Contents

 Creates an RGB color value in little endian format.

-public int RgbColor(byte red, byte green, byte blue)
+public static int RgbColor(byte red, byte green, byte blue)

 Parameters